Applications for our 2018-19 Writing Fellowship are now open.

 As a playwright-centric company hoping to help create the next generation of successful playwrights, we believe it is our responsibility to ensure that the playwrights and the stories we support fully reflect the diversity of the society we live in.
 As such, we encourage writers and stories with unique cultural perspectives, experiences and backgrounds.

 Can I apply to the Writing Fellowship if I don’t live in New York?

 Because many of the program activities and resources available to Fellows are in New York City, you must live within commuting distance to be eligible.
-Fellows script meetings occur on average twice per month in the evenings, and there are other meetings, play outings, rehearsals, and events on a regular basis.
-We have had fellows commute from other locations within the tri-state area, though we cannot offer additional funds to cover that travel.
-If you live further than 90 minutes away we will ask you to explain how you plan to make sure you can attend all the meetings Please note, we do not recommend moving to New York for this fellowship!
+Fellows meetings occur on average twice per month in the evenings, and there are other activities, play outings, rehearsals, and group events on a regular basis.
+We have had fellows commute from other locations along the East Coast, though we cannot offer additional funds to cover that travel.
+If you live beyond the Tri-state area we'll just ask you to explain how you plan to make sure you can attend all meetings.
+Please note: we do not recommend moving to New York City for this fellowship!

-Are there any limitations on the type of work I can apply with?
+Are there any limitations on the length or type of work I can apply with?

 Does whether or not I have an agent affect my eligibility for The Realm's programs?

 No. We will read any script, regardless of your representation status.

 Does enrollment in an academic program have any bearing on my eligibility for the Writing Fellowship?